elizabeth-poggie/elizabethpoggie/elizabethpoggie/about.markdown

             name: Web Admin
             date:  Fall 2019 - present
             blurb: "
             Running elections for approximately 30 different student groups at McGill.
 Solving responsive design issues for other clubs and developing the CTF main website.
-Increasing student involvement in developing technologies by hosting tutorials and development nights.
+Increasing student involvement in development by hosting tutorials and dev nights.
             "
     - subsection:
         name: P'tit Marche